creativeelva/konghq/README.md

-##  Changes 10/5
+##  Changes 10/5 - Final Submission
-Final Updates and github repo link below.
+Final Updates.

+For mobile hero: I removed the image and left only the gradient to help legibility and page performance on mobile.
+Nav Scroll: Added subtle drop shadow on scroll with jquery.

 ##  Changes 10/4
 Applied changes to the Hero, including background image/gradient and updates to text and cta's.